 Outcomes/output and TRLs:

-A total of four students have graduated from the ADAC Fellowship program during Program Year 6.
+A total of four students had graduated from the ADAC Fellowship program during Program Year 6.
 Below is a summary of each of these students, and their current successes following graduation:

 Max Zaki – Mr. Zaki completed his fellowship with ADAC in December of 2019.
 Following the completion of the fellowship, Mr. Zaki continued to complete his dual bachelor’s degree in Electrical and Mechanical Engineering through UAA.
 Mr. Zaki also simultaneously began his M.S. in Mechanical Engineering at UAA during the summer of 2020.